-The purpose of an anonymous report is to possibly take steps to promote safety.
-In addition, UNH can keep an accurate record of the number of incidents involving students; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
-Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.
+The purpose of an anonymous report would be to promote public safety.
+This allows UNH-M to keep an accurate record of the number of incidents involving students, determine if there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
+Reports filed anonymously are counted and disclosed in the annual crimes statistics for the institution.

-Persons wishing to contact the Campus Security or UNHPD anonymously may call (603) 862-1427, or they can file a complaint over the Wildcat (RAVE) Guardian APP.
+Persons wishing to contact the UNHPD anonymously may call (603) 862-1427, or they can file a complaint over the Wildcat (RAVE) Guardian APP.